-Only in the case of a management agreement is subject to the previously applicable law on severance pay (Altvertrag), the management agreement provides for a severance pay in line with the "previously applicable law on severance pay" pursuant to the Austrian Employees' Act (AngG) taking into account any industry-specific increase of severance pay in the event of the employee leaving the company due to long-term illness or retirement.
+Only in the case that a management agreement is subject to the previously applicable law on severance pay (Altvertrag) does the management agreement provide for severance pay in line with the "previously applicable law on severance pay" pursuant to the Austrian Employees' Act (AngG) taking into account any industry-specific increase of severance pay in the event of the employee leaving the Company due to long-term illness or retirement.

-If the Management Board function commences as of 1 January 2020, any claims under the previously applicable law on severance pay due to previous services provided within the Group should be paid out (abgefertigt), if possible and practicable to ensure that the new severance regime under the BMSVG applies.
+If the Managing Board function commences as of 1 January 2020 or thereafter, any claims under the previously applicable law on severance pay due to previous services provided within the Group should be paid out (abgefertigit), if possible and practicable to ensure that the new severance regime under the BMSVG applies.